sjeung/virtual_Watermaze_EEG_Analysis/README.md

 	fixed by replacing it with dummy stream in import
 83004 : broken recordings
 81005/82005/83005 : excluded due to development of symptoms that meet exclusion critera in the patient
-81008/82008/83008 : excluded due to bad data quality (strong spectral artefacts) in the patient

 ### Availability